 Import from GitLab

-The new option to import data from GitLab lets you migrate projects, issues, comments, and users from GitLab to YouTrack.
+The import from GitLab lets you migrate projects, issues, comments, users, and other data from GitLab to YouTrack.

 Before you import projects from GitLab to YouTrack, check the following requirements: